robinhood-suite/robinhood4/README.rst

 Usage
 =====

-`rbh-lfind` works so much like find that documenting how it works would look a lot like `rbh-find's documentation`_.
+`rbh-lfind` works so much like `rbh-find` that documenting how it works would look a lot like `rbh-find's documentation`_.
 Instead, we will document the differences of `rbh-lfind` compared to `rbh-find`.

 .. _: https://github.com/cea-hpc/rbh-find/README.rst